 The project builds on previous ICRAF work in the Middle Nyando Block, straddling Kisumu and Kericho counties, including the Accelerating Adoption of Agroforestry (Triple A) project, an asset-based community-driven development (ABCD) project implemented from 2015 to 2019.
 The project works with lead-farmers and uses data collected to develop individual farmer data reports that feature various analyses of farm-level data that had been collected over the previous 6 years with the help of the paper-based integrated household leaky bucket tool.
 Qualitative research is conducted to understand the Triple A lead-farmers’ expectations and interests in terms of (a) the kind of data, (b) level and detail of analysis, and (c) data representation and visualization to inform their practices in a relevant and evidence-based way.
 The project will introduce the Farm Leaky Bucket mobile phone application upon completion of its minimal viable product (MVP), and work with the Triple A lead-farmers to adapt and improve the application’s functioning and personalized data report and dashboard features.

 Countries: Western Kenya (Middle Nyando Block, Kisumu and Kericho counties); Gujarat, India

-Global Affairs Canada, Fund for Innovation and Technology (GAC FIT)
+Global Affairs Canada, Fund for Innovation and Transformation (GAC FIT)